QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 :depth: 2
 ```

 While Jupyter notebooks are a great way to get started with the language, eventually you will want to use more powerful tools.
-Visual Studio Code (VS Code) in particular, is the most popular open source editor for programming, and has a huge set of extensions and strong industry support.
+Visual Studio Code (VS Code) in particular, is the most popular open source editor for programming - with a huge set of extensions and strong industry support.

 While you can use source code control, run terminals and the REPL ("Read-Evaluate-Print Loop"), without VS Code, we will concentrate on using it as a full IDE for all of these features.